 We are actively engaged in research, and you will be offered the opportunity to be contacted about suitable studies, for example assessing or treating memory problems.
 This is entirely optional.
 Many patients and their families find this a very rewarding experience.

-Oxfordshire and Buckinghamshire each have a memory advice service.
-You can contact this service directly without needing to be seen in memory clinic:
+You can contact this support organisations and services directly without needing to be seen in memory clinic:

 A detailed directory of relevant local Oxfordshire information is available on dementia web.